BerriAI/litellm/docs/my-website/docs/observability/athina_integration.md

 ```

 ## Additional information in metadata
 You can send some additional information to Athina by using the `metadata` field in completion.
-This can be useful for sending metadata about the request, such as the user ID, the request ID, or any other information you want to track.
+This can be useful for sending metadata about the request, such as the customer_id, prompt_slug, or any other information you want to track.

 ```python
 #openai call with additional metadata